wp-plugins/dsero-anti-adblock-for-google-adsense/readme.txt

 1. This shows how the same web site looks when dSero Anti AdBlock is activated and configured to reclaim your revenue.

 == Changelog ==

+= 1.5 =

+1. Introducing interactive response with registration confirmation email.
+1. Introducing new high quality ad source for the US audience.
+1. Adding social integration of dSero publishers' community page to the AdBlock Analytics.

 = 1.4 =